-- The entire DIAObject (or SSObject) record.
-DIAObject records include matching Object IDs from the latest Data Release, if they exist.
+- Science Data: - The DIASource record that triggered the alert, as well as the filterName and programId of the corresponding Visit - The entire DIAObject (or SSObject) record.
+DIAObject records include matching Object IDs from the latest Data Release, if they exist. - Any DIASource and DIAForcedSource records that exist, and difference image noise estimates where they do not, taken from the previous 12 months.

-Cutoff
+diaCharacterization-Cutoff

-- Any DIASource and DIAForcedSource records that exist, and difference image noise estimates where they do not, taken from the previous 12 months. - Cut-out of the difference image centered on the DIASource (10 bytes/pixel, FITS MEF) - Cut-out of the template image centered on the DIASource (10 bytes/pixel, FITS MEF)
+- Cut-out of the difference image centered on the DIASource (10 bytes/pixel, FITS MEF) - Cut-out of the template image centered on the DIASource (10 bytes/pixel, FITS MEF)